 MFIPPA specifies how boards and schools handle information.
 It states that personal information may be used or disclosed by Hamilton-Wentworth District School Board:

-- in order for HWDSB employees to each have access to the specific information (s)he needs in order to perform his/her duties;
+- In order for HWDSB employees to each have access to the specific information they need in order to perform their duties;

 - only for the purpose for which it was collected or for a reason that is consistent with that purpose;